MurageKibicho/Node-MCU-Driver/README.md

 # Node-MCU-Driver
-Had to compile the driver for myself lol
+Had to compile the driver myself lol